wjhrdy/point-and-shoot-adapter/README.md

    ```
    This will generate an STL in the `output/` directory using the selected lens profile.

+## Print Settings

+These adapters were tested on a Bambu Lab P1P with a 0.4mm nozzle using PLA, but most filaments should work.
+Because the adapter has fine threads, print quality and settings matter for a good fit.
+Recommended settings:

+- **Layer Height:** 0.16mm (optimal for threads)
+- **Top/Bottom Layers:** 3 each
+- **Infill:** 20% grid
+- **Seam Position:** Random (for thread integrity)
+- **Joints:** Scarf joints for contours and holes
+- **Other Settings:** Defaults in Orca Slicer unless otherwise noted

+These settings provide strong, clean threads and a good fit for most lenses.
+If you use a different printer or filament, you may need to fine-tune for best results.

 ## Customization
 - To create a new lens adapter, copy `lenses/__brand-model-focallength-fstop.scad` to a new file in the `lenses/` directory and edit the parameters for your lens:
   - `lens_hole_diam` — Inner diameter for your lens